-Selection and presentation of vocal music for the high school; conducting skills; examination of typical problems encountered in high school music ensembles; methods and materials for classroom as well as individual teaching; introduction to basic vocal techniques; curriculum development, and organizational practices.
+Selection and presentation of vocal music for the high school and middle school; conducting skills; examination of typical problems encountered in high school music ensembles; methods and materials for classroom as well as individual teaching; introduction to basic vocal techniques; curriculum development, and organizational practices.
 Observation.
 Prerequisite: Mus 212 and 282 or consent.
 3 hours.

 Offered alternate years.